Festus-Okafor/mexican-tour-connect.github.io/README.md

 TECHNOLOGIES
 This is a MERN-stack project.
 This project is still in progress and currently being done using react also containing css, and javascript.
-Some other features including login /membership validation that should be done using mongoDB, would alternatively be done using firebase.
-And all being done ontop of nodeJS.
+Some other features including login /membership validation that should be done using mongoDB And all being done ontop of nodeJS.
-Some of the dependencies installed includes react-router-dom, tailwindcss
+Some of the dependencies installed includes react-router-dom, tailwindcss.

 EXPLANATION/APPROACH TAKEN